paulscherrerinstitute/wica-js/README.md

 # How it Works

 The Wica-JS library code is executed immediately after the rest of the web page has been loaded.

-It then communicates with the Wica-HTTP server to set up a stream of data containing the evolving values obtained from to points of interest in the backend control system.
+It communicates with the Wica-HTTP server to set up a stream of data containing the evolving values from points of interest in the backend control system.
 Using the received data the library updates the user's web page in real-time.

-The communication sequence is illustrated below:
+The communication sequence is as shown below:

 ![Sequence](https://tinyurl.com/y29abfca)
 1. The Wica-JS Library scans the document from which it was loaded for elements whose **'data-wica-channel-name'**